ArtS/arts.github.com/_posts/2015-10-07-how-to-trace-sql-server-database-errors-and-exceptions-with-sql-profiler.md

 ![Trace window][1]

 Then on "Event Selection" tab click "Column filters" and enter your database name under "Like" filter.
-You can skip this step if you have just one database, otherwise you're risking being flooded with too many tracing messages.
+You can skip this step if you have just one database, otherwise, you're risking being flooded with too many tracing messages.

 ![Edit filter][2]